calebmpeterson/interrobang/src/resources/with-defaults.md

-When no custom search !bang is defined, Interrobang searches with over 10,000 of DuckDuckGo’s !bangs.
+When no custom search !bang is defined, Interrobang searches with over 10,000 of DuckDuckGo’s community currated !bangs.